SspStark/my-react-app/README.md

 ## Deploying
 - Create a repository and push the code.
 - In terminal enter `npm install gh-pages --save-dev`
-- After Installing gh-pages, in package.json file at top above "name" add/ `"homepage": "http://<githubUsername>.github.io/<repositoryName>"`
+- After Installing gh-pages, in package.json file at top above "name" add \ `"homepage": "http://<githubUsername>.github.io/<repositoryName>"`
 - In the same file , in scripts below start add\ `"predeploy": "npm run build"` & `"deploy": "gh-pages -d build"` and save the file.
 - now commit the changes to repository.
 -  After finishing commit, now enter `npm run deploy` after completing you will see **Published** in terminal.